Take the GAMI Lean Test

 Most engine monitors will allow you to view all of your EGTs at the same time in a graphical format as individual columns.
 As you slowly adjust the mixture from rich to lean those columns will rise as each individual EGT nears its own peak.
 The columns will then fall as each cylinder reaches peak EGT and becomes lean of peak.
 Some monitors make determining peak EGT easier by inverting the EGT columns, making them flash, or changing the color of the bar when that particular cylinder peaks.
 Once you identify that a cylinder or number of cylinders has reached peak EGT, you can write down which cylinder or cylinders has peaked and at what total engine fuel flow.
 Continue in this fashion until you have recorded the total engine fuel flow for the peak EGT of each cylinder in the order which they reach peak.
 You can email these numbers to firstname.lastname@example.org or fax them to 580-436-6622.

 This method is more complete, but more time consuming than the shorthand method.
-With this method, you record EGTs (and CHTs optionally) at small increments of fuel flow adjustment from around 2 gph rich of peak EGT to some point lean of peak EGT.
+With this method, you record each EGT (and each CHT optionally) at small increments of fuel flow adjustment from around 2 gph rich of the first peak EGT to some point lean of the last peak EGT.
 You want these lines of data to be in the smallest practical fuel flow increments - 0.2 to 0.3 gph works well.
 You will also want to use the smallest EGT resolution possible.
-For many monitors this means 1°F, though 5 or 10°F is the smallest for some monitors.
+For many monitors this means 1°F, though 5°F or 10°F is the smallest for some monitors.
 1°C resolution works fine, also.
 It may be necessary to use the monitor's "lean find" or "lean assist" function to find the 2 gph rich of peak starting point.
 The reason for starting 2 gph rich of peak is to prevent you from either taking much more data than necessary, or starting the data collection too late to capture enough information.
+DO NOT lean each cylinder one at a time.
+Start at a fuel flow where ALL EGTs are ROP, and lean in small increments until ALL EGTs are LOP, recording the EGT of ALL cylinders at each increment.

 You can download blank copies of this test form in PDF or XLS (Excel) format or even create your own.
 You should then email the completed form to email@example.com or fax it to 580-436-6622.